rust-project-primer/book/src/build-system/cargo.md

 default_file = "src/lib.rs"
 ```

-Note that in order to make the C function "visible" from Rust, you need to declare
+Note that in order to make the C function "visible" from Rust, you need to
-it in an `extern "C"` block.
-It needs a function definition that matches the one in
+declare it in an `extern "C"` block.
+It needs a function definition that
-the C header.
-Writing this by hand is error-prone, and can lead to unsafety issues.
+matches the one in the C header.
+Writing this by hand is error-prone, and can
+lead to unsafety issues.

 This example also shows how this unsafe C function is wrapped into a safe Rust
 function.
 Doing so involves dealing with raw pointers, and it is easy to get
 something wrong.
-It is important to write good [unit
+It is important to write good [Unit
-tests](../testing/unit-tests.md), and often it can help to use [dynamic
+Tests](../testing/unit-tests.md), and often it can help to use [Dynamic
-analysis](../testing/dynamic-analysis.md) to make sure you did it correctly.
+Analysis](../testing/dynamic-analysis.md) to make sure you did it correctly.

 [cc]: https://docs.rs/cc/latest/cc/